Friday, May 29, 2009

 This is my humble blog about a much beloved kitchen.
 If you're looking for more about how I rock nonprofit technology you might prefer:

-I twitter personally at @rachelannyes (mostly about food, and often about saving the world) and @commonknow (all nonprofit tech, all the time.)
+I twitter personally at @rachelannyes (mostly about food, and often about saving the world.)

 Looking forward to meeting you...if you want to talk nonprofit tech email me, or catch me on Twitter.